 - 1.1 The vast majority of concerns and complaints can be resolved informally.
-There are many occasions where concerns are resolved straight away through the Homeroom Teacher/Subject Teacher/Tutor or depending on whom the complainants first approached. - 12 Complainants must feel able to raise concerns with members of staff without any formality, either in person, by e-mail or in writing (not via social media).
-On occasion it may be appropriate for someone to act on behalf of a parent / guardian but this is at the school's discretion as each student must have a nominated Guardian in Singapore.

-1.3 At first it may be unclear whether a parent/student is asking a question or expressing an opinion rather than making a complaint.
+There are many occasions where concerns are resolved straight away through the Homeroom Teacher/Subject Teacher or depending on whom the complainants first approached. - 1.2 Complainants must feel able to raise concerns with members of staff without any formality, either in person, by telephone, by e-mail or in writing (not via social media).
+On occasion it may be appropriate for someone to act on behalf of a parent. - 1.3 At first it may be unclear whether a parent/student is asking a question or expressing an opinion rather than making a complaint.
 A parent/student may want a preliminary discussion about an issue to help decide whether he or she wishes to take it further.